ariebovenberg/snug/docs/advanced.rst

 We can use a function-based approach with
 `gentools <http://gentools.readthedocs.io/>`_,
-or a class-based approach by subclassing :class:`~snug.Query`.
+or a class-based approach by subclassing :class:`~snug.query.Query`.
 We'll explore the functional style first.

 Function-based approach